Western Sahara: Economy

 Aside from its rich fishing waters and phosphate reserves, Western Sahara has few natural resources and lacks sufficient rainfall and freshwater resources for most agricultural activities.
-Western Sahara's much-touted phosphate reserves are relatively unimportant, representing less than two percent of proven phosphate reserves in Morocco.
 There is speculation that there may be off-shore oil and natural gas fields, but the debate persists as to whether these resources can be profitably exploited, and if this would be legally permitted due to the non-self-governing status of Western Sahara (see below).

+Western Sahara's phosphate mine at Bou Craa produces approximately 10% of Morocco's annual phosphate output.
+This mine has the longest conveyor belt in the world, at 98 km.
+However, these reserves represent less than 2% of proven phosphate reserves in Morocco.

 Western Sahara's economy is based almost entirely on fishing, which employs two-thirds of its workforce, with mining, agriculture and tourism providing modest additional income.
 Most food for the urban population comes from Morocco.
 All trade and other economic activities are controlled by the Moroccan government (as its de facto southern province).
 The government has encouraged citizens to relocate to the territory by giving subsidies and price controls on basic goods.
 These heavy subsidies have created a state-dominated economy in the Moroccan-occupied parts of Western Sahara.

 Due to the disputed nature of Moroccan sovereignty over the territory, the application of international accords to Western Sahara is highly ambiguous.
 Political leadership of trade agreement signatories such as the United States (US-Morocco Free Trade Agreement) and Norway (European Free Trade Association trade accord) have made statements as to these agreements' non-applicability – although practical policy application is ambiguous.

+In 2024, the European Court of Justice ruled that products harvested in Western Sahara and imported into the European Union must be labeled with their territory of origin, rather than as Moroccan.